Bill Peden: Playing career

 In 2011, Peden spoke at the Once-A-Knight Old Boys grand final lunch about the 2001 grand final saying ‘"In 1997 it was special because it was the first one ... and all the emotion involved with that, but 2001 had its own emotions attached to it in terms of being a unified premiership and we were challenged on the fact that 1997 wasn’t.
 "I was lucky to have played in two great sides.
 You look at the blokes sitting here today and you have to pinch yourself to think you actually played with those blokes, so I was very blessed".

 Post playing

-Peden is now the Head Strength and Conditioning Coach at Harlequins RL.
-He signed a three-year deal to work under Brian McDermott at the London club.
+In 2006, Peden signed a three-year deal to join the coaching staff at Harlequins RL.

-Peden made his film début as an extra in the closing scenes of the 1988 Yahoo Serious film Young Einstein.

-Peden is a former car mechanic.
 Peden has also had a coaching role with his former club Newcastle Knights.

 In 2011, the Cessnock club's centenary year, Peden was named on the bench in a Cessnock 'Team of the Century'.

+Peden later took a job working in underground coal mining around the Lake Macquarie area.